pfuhrmann/PFHomesteadBundle/README.md

-# homestead-bundle
+# PFHomesteadBundle
-Bundle for using Laravel Homstead within your Symfony project
+Bundle for using Laravel Homestead within your Symfony project